Safety Manager Dilemma: Deciding Which SMS Software Solution?

 - Email server to send alerts and overdue status notifications; and

-The above architecture is called a "Web application," to the IT world.
+The above architecture is called a "Web application," in the IT world.
 SMS Web applications allow

 - easy, real-time report generation,